 - Phone the estate agent and ask any preliminary questions you have

-Don’t get cross with them.
 Like anyone in a sales team, estate agents have targets to meet so will likely show you everything they can if it means you might make a purchase.
+Get the most out of estate agents by doing your research into them e.g. their reviews, and trying to build as good a relationship as possible.

 Most buyers don’t end up buying what they actually set out to find.
 It’s also common for home buyers to spend more than they initially say they’re prepared to.